 While some neurodegenerative diseases have genetic influences, many of the diseases are multifactorial, meaning they are not caused by a single factor but rather develop from a combination of several factors, such as genetics, environment, and lifestyle.

 Research increasingly suggests that adopting a healthy lifestyle can help prevent neurodegenerative diseases.
 As new therapies and treatments emerge, the importance of understanding your risk and taking action is higher than ever.

-Below, we discuss the top risk factors for neurodegenerative disease and the best way to monitor brain health while modifying risk factors.
+Below, we discuss the top risk factors for neurodegenerative disease.

 While aging is the primary risk factor for most neurodegenerative diseases, such as Alzheimer’s disease and Parkinson’s disease, other risk factors include sex, poor lifestyle habits, vascular conditions, and newly identified risk factors such as hearing loss.